jjiill888/Flick/README.md

-# Let's Code - Lightweight Code Editor
+# Flick - Lightweight Code Editor

 **Important:** You must build and install FLTK 1.4.3 from source before building this project.
 Do NOT use the FLTK package from your system package manager.
 See instructions below.